Rethinking Rain in the Scottish Highlands

 Walking through the seaside town of Ullapool a few days later, I let myself through a black iron gate into The Mill Street Old Burial Ground.
 I planted myself on a weather etched stone tablet, my back to a ruined stone chapel, and I looked out over Loch Broom.
 Ancient gravestones surrounded me, each tilting to one side or another, some etched with the name Cameron.
 And sitting here, I had a rare moment of retrospect.
 I had to admit to myself that I had fallen for Scotland.
 How could this be?
 I was sleeping in a damp tent at night, bathing for the most part in cold creeks and lakes because most of the campsites were closed for the season.
 I hadn’t seen the sun in days.
 And yet, I felt at home.
 I sat for a while in thought, but not for a long while.
 If I had learned anything in the past few days it was that we Scots do not wallow in sentiment, we get on with the task at hand.
 Mine was to meet Arthur at the lively pub, Ceilidh, to drink a cider and listen to some fiddle music before heading out of town to set up our wet tent in a wet field beside the rushing river that would be my morning bath.

-This trip took place in 2008, when we were still camping out of a station wagon with our little orange MSR Mutha Hubba tent.
+This trip took place pre-roof-tent, when we were camping out of a station wagon with our little orange MSR Mutha Hubba tent.
 We returned to Scotland a couple of years ago, to pick up some of our favourite people at the Glasgow airport and retrace many of these steps, this time with a focus on paddleboarding.
 (You can watch a great little award-winning video made for Hakai Magazine during our paddleboarding trip, here) Did it rain?
 Why yes, it did, and let me be the first to admit, there is no better place to be in the rain than the Scottish highlands.

 Not convinced?
 Hover over the images (or choose landscape on mobile) to find out more about my Scottish adventures.